+Located in the heart of downtown, City Park is the perfect place to picnic, play or stroll through before or after seeing a movie, shopping, or eating at one of the many nearby restaurants.
+City Park has always been a favorite location for events and gatherings celebrating local holidays like Pioneer Day and the Mid-State Fair Pancake Breakfast to national holidays such as the 4th of July.
+City Park hosts Concerts in the Park, Trading Day, the Wine Festival and several car shows.The park has a playground, restrooms, several picnic tables, and horseshoe pits.
 The land upon which City Park sits was donated by the town’s founders (James and Blackburn) for the specific use of a public park.
-Located in the heart of downtown, it is the perfect place to picnic, play or stroll through before or after seeing a movie, shopping, or eating at one of the many nearby merchants.
-City Park has always been a favorite location for events and gatherings celebrating local holidays like Pioneer Day and the Mid-State Fair Pancake Breakfast to national holidays such as the 4th of July.
-City Park hosts Concerts in the Park, Trading Day, the Wine Festival and several car shows.

 Downtown City Park is open 6 am to 11 pm.
 Alcohol is only allowed at the park with a permit.
 No dogs allowed.